 There are two features of TIPS that will help it achieve reachability across the whole of Europe.
 First, TIPS is based on the SEPA Instant Credit Transfer (SCT Inst) – a scheme for pan-European instant payments, expected to be used by a large number of payment service providers across Europe.
-Second, TIPS will be developed as an extension of TARGET2, which already has an extensive network of participants across Europe.
+Second, TIPS was developed as an extension of TARGET2, which already has an extensive network of participants across Europe.

 As settlement in TIPS takes place in central bank money, participation in TIPS depends on being eligible to access central bank money.
 For this reason, in order to open an account in TIPS in euro, an institution needs to fulfil the same eligibility criteria as for participation in TARGET2.